 Here’s what Pierce told the Boston Herald:

-“It would be hard to contend,” Pierce told the Herald on the last day of his camp at Basketball City in the shadow of the TD Garden.
+"“It would be hard to contend,” Pierce told the Herald on the last day of his camp at Basketball City in the shadow of the TD Garden.
 “I saw the vision.
 I saw all that.
 As a player I’m selfish.
 I want what’s going to be good for me and the team.
 But you’ve got to look at the management looking at what’s down the road.
 If it’s up to me I would want to rebuild to win a championship by bringing players in.
-They were looking at the future, down the line.
+They were looking at the future, down the line.“Rajon might not be here for the beginning of the year or however long he takes, so it would be tough for us to be a contender or get into a position to contend.
+Everybody saw that and I think that helped the decision on both sides.”“It was like a domino effect,” Pierce said.
+“It was like (the Rondo injury) was there and then Doc.
+When you put all that stuff together, you know the writing was on the wall.”"

 That brings one to wonder: had Rajon Rondo never gotten injured, would Doc Rivers, Paul Pierce and Kevin Garnett all still be in green?
 There seems to be probable cause to think so.
 Of course, we’ll never exactly know the truth to that question.